ojongerius/jongerius.solutions/content/_index.md

 Available expertise:

-* Over ten years of experience with automation technologies like Cfengine, Puppet and Ansible.
+* Configuraiton management: Over ten years of experience with automation technologies like Cfengine, Puppet and Ansible.

-* Over 6 years of experience architecting, running and development of private and public clouds.
+* Cloud, container and virtualisation: Over 6 years of experience architecting, running and development of private and public clouds.
 Container and virtualisation orchestration using Xen, VMware, OpenVZ and more recently ECS and Kubernetes.

-* Has successfully designed and developed serverless solutions to minimise operational load and optimise costs.
+* Serverless: Has successfully designed and developed serverless solutions to minimise operational load and optimise costs.

-Find Otto on [LinkedIn](https://www.linkedin.com/in/ottojongerius)/[Twitter](https://twitter.com/xzu)/[GitHub](https://github.com/ojongerius), or shoot him <a href="mailto:otto@jongerius.solutions">an email to discuss consulting gigs</a>.
+Shoot him shoot <a href="mailto:www+otto@jongerius.solutions">an email to discuss consulting gigs</a>.